MrVue1217/ETCMC-Node-File-Reader/README.md

 1. Open up a powershell window and navigate to the dirctory of the python script (app.py)
    example:
-     - cd desktop\dashboard\
+     - cd desktop\dashboard\ #path to your server.py file
-     - enter: python app.py
+     - enter: python server.py

    You pythion script should execute and should be accessible on the IP address (http://localhost:8055/add_device)
  ![image](https://github.com/user-attachments/assets/218efd90-5ae3-4914-b9e7-42cf47051c8a)